-The state's fiscal 2016 audit was released in January, reflecting a year-end Stabilization Fund balance of \$1.29 billion, a slight \$39 million increase to the year-end balance in fiscal 2015.
-Fiscal 2016 total tax revenue was approximately \$481 million below revised benchmarks.
+The state's fiscal 2016 audit was released in January, reflecting a \$481 million negative budget variance for total tax revenue.
 The Executive Office for Administration and Finance took actions to address tax revenue shortfalls and the Commonwealth reported no transfer from reserves.
-The GAAP fund balance as a percent of operating revenues was 7.8%.

 The fiscal 2017 budget was enacted in July 2016 and increases state spending by 1.3% over estimated fiscal 2016 spending, excluding the Medical Assistance Trust Fund and other certain transfers.
 The budget assumes tax revenue of \$26.2 billion, 3.6% more than the revised fiscal 2016 year-end estimate.
-After revising down the revenue collection estimates for fiscal 2017 by \$175 million in October 2016, the state announced a \$294 million negative budget variance.
-In response, the Governor reduced spending by \$95 million.
-Preliminary year-to-date collections through February 2017 are 1.9% greater than the same period in fiscal 2016.
-However, collections are below the revised revenue collection estimate by approximately \$133.9 million, a modest 0.5% negative variance.
-The governor introduced his fiscal 2018 budget in January, proposing a \$98 million deposit into the Stabilization Fund, with \$51.5 million of that amount being deposited at the beginning of the fiscal year in accordance with a proposed update regarding how certain excess revenues are deposited.
-The remainder of the projected total would include interest earnings and unclaimed property transfers.
-The new statutory deposit mechanism may result in further deposit of a portion of over-benchmark revenue performance if adopted by the legislature.
+After revising down the revenue collection estimates for fiscal 2017 by \$175 million in October 2016, the state announced a \$294 million negative budget variance and noted it was tracking additional deficiencies, including at MassHealth.
+In response, the state announced \$294 million in expenditure reductions and revenue options.
+In December the Administration noted \$98 million in deficiencies that needed addressing, so the Governor reduced spending by \$95 million.
+Year-to-date tax collections through April 2017 are 1.1% greater than the same period in fiscal 2016.
+However, collections are below the revised revenue collection estimate by \$462 million, a -2.2% negative variance.

+The governor introduced his fiscal 2018 budget in January.
 Total spending is projected to increase by 4.3% over estimated fiscal 2017 spending.
+Separate budget bills have been passed on the House and the Senate, which will be reconciled in June.
+The state expects to reduce its revenue projections for fiscal 2018 based on 2017 performance, but the amount of the reduction has yet to be determined.